tevinowino/learnify-web-application/README.md

     *   Submits the form to generate an AI-powered personalized learning path with suggested topics and resources.
 10. **Profile Management:**
     *   Updates personal display name.
-    *   Views their unique Student ID (for sharing with parents).
+    *   Views their unique Student ID (for sharing with parents) and can copy it.
+11. **Testimonial Submission:**
+    *   May be prompted to submit a testimonial about their Learnify experience.

 ### Parent Flow